 - Coffee flask for warm drinks while working outside

 - A garden trug that allows you to harvest and rinse your vegetables USA / UK

 - Garden tools from Niwaki.
 They are the best brand I’ve used.

 - This clear window bird feeder.
-I have two of this exact model!
+I have two of these ones

-- A Bokashi Composter — it’s a way to start composting ALL food scraps
+- A Bokashi Composter is a way to start composting ALL food scraps, even meat

 The Best Garden Books from this Year

 One of the best parts of post-Christmas gardening is flipping through seed catalogs, reading gardening books, and making plans for next year’s garden.
 Gardening magazine subscriptions are a great gift idea, especially if you know which ones they already read.
 Books though are the best, though.
 There’s nothing like curling up after the holidays soaking in pages of gardening inspiration.
-Here’s my top ten list, and more are over here:
+Here’s my top ten list:

 - Floret Farm’s Cut Flower Garden